Bitcoin Myths · #10 of 20

 Saifedean Ammous

-The foundational case for Bitcoin as sound money and the first-principles argument for self-custody: if the purpose of money is to store and transfer value across time and space, the entity that controls the keys controls the wealth.
+The foundational case for Bitcoin as sound money and the first-principles argument for self-custody.
+If the purpose of money is to store and transfer value across time and space, the entity that controls the keys controls the wealth.

 03